I've Always Played It Safe In Dating, Now I'm Living For The Plot

 AdvertisementADVERTISEMENT

-As a result of purity culture, current and former religious community members like Steph have come to associate desire and sex with guilt, shame, and self-loathing and therefore have never allowed themselves to center their own feelings on pleasure, unashamedly.
+As a result of purity culture, current and former religious community members like Steph have come to associate desire and sex with guilt, shame and self-loathing and therefore have never allowed themselves to centre their own feelings on pleasure, unashamedly.
 Perhaps living for the plot allows people to, somewhat subconsciously, address conflicting ideas about how they should live their lives.

 AdvertisementADVERTISEMENT